nextstepitt/standard-course-template/README.md

 Rather the subsections define the different information needed to complete the lab: *goals*, *synopsis*, *requirements*, *steps*, and *results*.

 Look at the source to the section-lab.tex file, and it will become apparent how to define each part.

+### Presentation Notes

+There are two files that are assmebled into the end of the workbook: *presentation-notes.tex* and *change-log.tex*.
+The presentation notes contains chapter-by-chapter, topic-by-topic notes for the presenter.

+The change log should be re-created as a new file for every edition.
+The change log for previous editions may be recovered using Git.
+If you are editing a new edition of the workbook, note the changes on a chapter-by-chapter, topic-by-topic basis.
+Major changes to a chapter, the deletion of a chapter, or the inclusion of a new chapter should just be mentioned at the chapter level.
+Changes, deletions, and additions to topic-slides are made at the topic level.
+Inserting an deleting new topics proves somewhat difficult because of the number changes; refer to the numbers in the original topic.
+When adding, refer to the topic number the new topic is added after.

 ## Outline